The 4 Most Common Mitsubishi 4G63 Engine Problems

 Predominately affecting modded 4G63T engines is head lift and associated head gasket failure.
 The issue is the head bolts are very short, not even reaching half an inch down from the deck.
 Therefore, the head itself isn’t very tightly sealed to the block.

 Head lift is caused by one of two things.
 First, the head bolts can stretch which leads to lifting.
-Secondly, which is argued to be the more accurate cause, is that the pressure put on the cylinder head pockets causes the head to lift and the washers to sink into the cylinder head.
+Secondly, the pressure put on the cylinder head pockets causes the head to lift and the washers to sink into the cylinder head.

 Lifted Head Symptoms